tinygo-org/tinygo-site/README.md

 ## TODO:

-- Move all content from current `docs` directory.
-- Create solution to generate custom godocs for all tinygo build tags, and add to "Documentation" section.
+- Generate custom godocs for all tinygo build tags, add to "Documentation" section, and point Godocs links there.
 - Activate search.
+- Custom domain for all packages
 - ?